Right to Choose ADHD: What SENCOs Need to Know in 2026

 School evidence

-NICE NG87 expects assessment to consider educational settings.
-SENCO evidence should describe access barriers, adjustments already tried and the impact over time.
+NICE NG87 expects assessment to look at educational settings.
+SENCO evidence should describe access barriers.
+It should also show the adjustments already tried and their impact over time.

 Support now

-NHS guidance and classroom intervention reviews support practical adjustments while learners wait.
-Help should not pause until diagnosis or medication decisions are complete.
+NHS guidance and classroom intervention reviews support practical adjustments while learners are waiting.
+Schools should not pause help until a diagnosis is made or medication decisions are complete.

 Right to Choose (RTC) is part of NHS patient choice in England.
 In the ADHD context, it means a parent can ask the GP to refer their child to an NHS-commissioned provider that accepts Right to Choose referrals, rather than relying only on the local pathway.